 With each you’ll earn miles or points every time you make a purchase, and when you have enough you can trade them in for things like airfare and hotel rooms.
 Because most of these products also offer large sign-up bonuses, you can score many thousands of points or miles in just a few months.
 And both card types are usually equipped with compelling perks that can make your trips more enjoyable.

 There are differences between general-purpose rewards and co-branded rewards credit cards, however.
 Knowing how each of them works will help you select the right one.

 These cards are “general” because they offer flexible rewards that you can use without restrictions.
 You can use the points or miles that you’ve earned at any airline or hotel chain.
 So if you want to have a wide variety of flights and accommodations options open to you, this product may be the most attractive.

 You do have a couple of choices within this category.
 Some general-purpose travel rewards assign a fixed value for the rewards, which means that they are worth the same amount no matter what you do with them.
-An example of this type of card is the Venture Rewards from Capital One.
-Every mile you earn with this credit card is worth 1 cent per point for all travel redemption options.
+An example of this type of card is the Capital One® Venture® Rewards Credit Card.
+Every mile you earn with this credit card is worth one cent for all travel redemption options.
 To redeem, you log onto the issuer’s website and trade them in for what you want.